Shivam1989/Shivam_Synopsys/README.md

 ```
 Clone the Git repository
-Cean and Build the code
+Clean and build the code
-Compile the code
+Compile the below maven code

 ```